lilagents-team/firehouse-laywer-b/content/newsletters/October2015_FINAL .md

 title: "The Doctrine of Wrongful Discharge"
 date: 2015-10-01
 description: "This newsletter explores key legal developments in wrongful discharge, including case analyses and updates on public records retention schedules.
 The documents discuss the abolition of strict adequacy requirements, significant cases like Becker v.
 Community Health, and employment law changes affecting light duty policies."
+summary: "This newsletter explores key legal developments in wrongful discharge, including case analyses and updates on public records retention schedules.
+The documents discuss the abolition of strict adequacy requirements, significant cases like Becker v.
+Community Health, and employment law changes affecting light duty policies."
 volume: 13
 edition: 10
 issue: 10